 Behaviours as Indications of Anxiety

 Anxiety is a survival instinct, as our bodies prepare for a perceived threat, and your child’s behaviours are a good indication that he or she is reacting to a disturbing situation.
-Trying to deal with some big feelings that they are struggling to understand can be a strong contributor to your child’s anxiety.
+Struggling with big feelings they cannot understand can be a strong contributor to your child’s anxiety.

 Understanding the “why” behind such behaviours can give us a clue to the best to way to respond.
 Learning how to manage this distress through self-regulating is an important part of your child’s early development.